Is there a more perfect paranoia-stirring cocktail than the Internet and bees?

 The episode is especially unnerving because, unlike most Black Mirror installments, which tend to take place in the near future or contain technology not yet available to us, the themes in Shut Up and Dance are well within reach.

-Hated in the Nation is set in London, far enough into the future for the city to be warming up to autonomous cars, but not so far that we've moved on from Twitter.
+is set in London, far enough into the future for the city to be warming up to autonomous cars, but not so far that we've moved on from Twitter.

 A police detective (Kelly Macdonald) and her younger, tech-savvy colleague (Faye Marsay) investigate the death of a writer who became the subject of Internet scorn after a controversial column.
 Without giving away too much, the plot also involves government agencies and those bees I mentioned earlier.

-Hated in the Nation balances its surrealism with timely sociopolitical commentary - something Brooker does especially well.
+balances its surrealism with timely sociopolitical commentary - something Brooker does especially well.